ARTICLES

 9. Black Bat (Tacca Chantrieri)

-The black bat plant has large black flowers which measure 30 centimeters and sprout "whiskers" coming from the center of the plant which reaches 70 centimeters in length.
-Being one of the strangest plants on earth due to its weird shape, texture, and color, it is found primarily in southeast Asia and prefers forests and valleys in shady areas.
+The black bat plant has large black flowers measuring 30 centimeters and sprouts "whiskers" coming from the center of the plant, which reaches 70 centimeters in length.
+Due to its weird shape, texture, and color, it is one of the strangest plants on earth.
+It is found primarily in Southeast Asia and prefers forests and valleys in shady areas.

 Strangest plants black bat